taoensso/telemere/wiki/6-FAQ.md

 See also [`msg-skip`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#msg-skip) and [`msg-splice`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#msg-splice) for some handy utils.

+# How does Telemere compare to Mulog?

+> [Mulog](https://github.com/BrunoBonacci/mulog) is an excellent "micro-logging library" for Clojure that shares many of the same capabilities and objectives as Telemere!

+TODO - will add a comparison here before Telemere's final release.

+# How to use Telemere from a library?

+TODO - will add advice here before Telemere's final release.

 # Other questions?

-Please [open a Github issue](https://github.com/taoensso/telemere/issues).
+Please [open a Github issue](https://github.com/taoensso/telemere/issues) or ping on Telemere's [Slack channel](https://www.taoensso.com/telemere/slack).
 I'll regularly update the FAQ to add common questions.